innovia/as-combined-metrics/README.md

 ````

 The app will combined the results of all metrics into a true / flase array
-for ScaleOut events it will check if any element in the array is true and will publish a custom metric (i.e ScaleOut_CPUUtilization_NetworkIn ) under the combined_metrics custom name space in CloudWatch
+for ScaleOut events it will check if any element in the array is true and will publish a custom metric (i.e ScaleOut_CPUUtilization_NetworkIn ) under the combined_metrics custom name space in CloudWatch on the AutoScale Group dimension you have specified in the config

 you can then set a single alarm and a single policy to perform your scale activity if itsthe value is 1 (O.K to scale in/out)